HausDAO/daohaus-website/docs/devs/react-use-effect.md

 - If possible, try to include that function inside of the useEffect itself
 - If that gets too messy (code duplication), then see if the function can be refactored into a pure function and move outside of the component.
-- if it relies too heavily on state, then its time bring out useCallback as a last resort. useCallback also has a dep array.
+- If it relies too heavily on state, then its time brings out useCallback as a last resort. useCallback also has a dep array.
 Be sure to include all dependencies in that array.

 Read more about this in the <a href='https://reactjs.org/devs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies'>React Docs </a>